Isocytosine

 Isocytosine or 2-aminouracil is a pyrimidine base that is an isomer of cytosine.
+The nucleoside form is called isocytidine (iC).

 It is used in combination with isoguanine in studies of unnatural nucleic acid analogues of the normal base pairs in DNA.
-In particular, it is used as a nucleobase of hachimoji RNA.
+In particular, it is used as a nucleobase of hachimoji RNA with the abbreviation rS.

+Synthesis

 It can be synthesized from guanidine and malic acid.

+Isocytosine can also be obtained by condensing guanidine hydrochloride with 3-oxopropanoic acid.
+However, the C3 component is not storable in this case and was, therefore, replaced with malic acid.
+This is decarbonylated in concentrated sulfuric acid with elimination of water, thus losing carbon monoxide.
+The 3-oxopropanoic acid formed in situ condenses with the guanidine in the sulfuric acid solution with double elimination of water.

+Uses

 It is also used in physical chemical studies involving metal complex binding, hydrogen bonding, and tautomerism and proton transfer effects in nucleobases.